 2 Jun 2017

-Besting over 50 submissions from four countries in this eight-month competition the team’s design focuses on building sciences, green energy initiatives and sustainable city development Downtown location with loft-style, open-concept living featuring bright kitchen, second-floor balcony and free utilities for life.
-This net-zero listing is a surprising addition to the laneway garages and often underutilized … Read More
+The team beat out over 50 submissions from four countries during this eight-month competition.
+The project focuses on building sciences, green energy initiatives and sustainable city development Downtown location with loft-style, open-concept living featuring a bright kitchen, second-floor balcony and no energy bills for life.
+This net-zero listing is a surprising addition to the rear … Read More

 - U of T Engineering welcomes four global Pearson scholars

 Originally posted on U of T News | May 30th, 2017 by Engineering Strategic Communications Deborah Emilia Solomon, second from left, is one of 37 top students from around the world receiving the inaugural Lester B. Pearson International Scholarship, which covers tuition, books, incidental fees and residence costs for four years.
 She is joining … Read More